-Installation of the Control Box is a matter of connecting the appropriate wires.
-To set up each device, refer to the installation diagrams on the pages that follows (each step provides a corresponding page with diagram for the VK2100 / VK2200 and VK1100 / VK1200), and do the following:
+To set up each device, refer to the installation diagrams on the pages that follows (each step provides a corresponding page with diagram), and do the following:

 1. Use a grounding wire to ground the unit by connecting one end to the grounding terminal and the other end to a suitable grounded object.